Digital Escape Rooms in your Classroom

 This is the one I used in my example–and who doesn’t love some good ol’ bomb-defusing?
 Students will have to rearrange the order with which they cut the wires to solve this puzzle.

-Essentially, this one takes a password and adds that students punch it into a cypher in order to get the real password.
-For instance, using this cypher above, “ridgway” would become “kbwzptr”.
+Essentially, this one takes a password and adds that students punch it into a cipher in order to get the real password.
+For instance, using this cipher above, “ridgway” would become “kbwzptr”.

 Now we’re adding a new element to the escape: cooperation.
 By only giving certain students a series of statements that are true, they are forced to work together to escape.

 By using the Highlight Text question type, students can select the exact tools they need to complete the puzzle.